I wrote these words several years ago with intentions of a tract.

 King Agrippa like so many people today are “almost persuaded” to accept Christ as Saviour.
 Luke 16:31 says, “…If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead.”
 Like the king many have a basic understanding of the Bible but the plain facts of the Bible will not save a soul from Hell.
 Many attend church but church attendance has no saving power.
 Many are “almost persuaded” choosing to put it off or to make excuses.
 “I’m all set,” “I’m not ready,” or “I have my own beliefs,” are some of the replies among those with whom the Gospel is shared.
 John 5:40, “And ye will not come to me that ye might have life.”
 Coming to Christ is a conscious decision but pride, religion, tradition, friends, family, ignorance, or unbelief is some of the reason why many refuse to open their heart to Jesus Christ.

 “Almost persuaded” is a common position insecurely held by skeptics who are not thoroughly convinced that eternal death and Hell exists.
 If one is drowning in water one would be a fool not to signal a lifeguard.
 If a house is on fire one would hurriedly call the fire department.
-If your home was being burglarized and your life threatened you would devise a plan to call the police.
-Naturally and normally one would want to be rescued from peril.
+If your home was being burglarized and your life threatened you would make every effort to call the police.
+I’m simply illustrating that one would normally want to be rescued from peril.
 My dear friend, putting off salvation is of great consequence.
 If a man is a fool for refusing to call for help so is a man who refuses to call upon the Lord to be saved from his sins.
 Psalm 14:1 says, “The fool hath said in his heart, There is no God.”

-- Realize that Jesus Christ died to save you from your sin.
+- Realize that Jesus Christ died as a ransom for sin to save you.
 Romans 5:8, “But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.”

-- Understand that Jesus is your only hope of forgiveness and eternal salvation.
+- Understand that Jesus is your only hope of eternal life.
 Romans 6:23b, “…but the gift of God is eternal life through Jesus Christ our Lord.”

 Don’t be foolish.
 Let the truth of God’s Word persuade you to be rescued from the “wages of sin.”
-Know with assurance from the Bible that you have eternal life.
+Helpful assurance below:

 - 1John 5:13, “These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.”